- Progressive has recently been a party in a $3.25 million settlement case to resolve a class action lawsuit arising from a data breach.

-In this blog, I will break down:
+In this blog, we will break down:

 - What the Progressive class action lawsuit is about.